JWambaugh/webull/README.md

 An unofficial Rust library for the Webull API, providing full functionality for trading, market data, and streaming.

+This library is a Rust port of the excellent [webull Python library](https://github.com/tedchou12/webull) by [@tedchou12](https://github.com/tedchou12).
+The Python library served as the foundation for understanding Webull's API structure and authentication mechanisms.

 ## Features

 - ✅ Full authentication support (including MFA)